read-os/reados-os/README.md

 - **New cloud backends** — Add backends in `cloud.py`
 - **New languages** — Add locale files in `locales/`
 - **Kobo compatibility** — Test and report issues on specific Kobo models

+---

+## Join the project

+ReadOS is just getting started.

+If you believe in open devices and free reading:
+- ⭐ Star the repo
+- 🛠️ Contribute
+- 🐛 Report bugs